 • The cut has narrow kerf and relatively smooth surface finish

 • The saw usually leaves burrs on the cut edge of metal and plastic (which should then be addressed with sandpaper)

 • Saw setting should be done geometrically

 These above characteristics are all qualities we want to look for in our saw.
 Also, below we will be taking into account the type of power, both corded or battery-powered, motor power, build quality, and the all-important manufacturer’s warranty.
 Hopefully, by the end of this article, you will be able to make an educated and precise decision on which is the best circular saw that fits both your workload and your budget.
-Now let’s get to our list of the best circular saws available in the UK!
-For your convenience, each saw is linked to Amazon for you to further read reviews and or purchase.

 Can I use a bigger blade on my circular saw?